 I love this photo – it gives me tingles every time I see it!
 This Masai mzee (mzee is a swahili word for village elder) gave me a toothy grin after gulping down warm cow blood.

 This photo was taken in the wind-swept lands of Chile’s most prized national park, Torres del Paine.
 This child baqueano (Chilean cowboy) was riding alongside his father.
-The saddle is a traditional saddle used by the baqueanos’ that rome this part of the world.
+The saddle is a traditional saddle used by the baqueanos that roam this part of the world.

 My husband also took this photo in the heart of the Darhat Valley in Mongolia.
 I love the ‘life lines’ visible on this rosy-cheeked Mongol woman.

 old world vs new world

-We trekked on horseback for three days within the Taiga in Northern Mongolia to find the nomadic Tsaatan community who live in harmony with their reindeers.
-I took this photo as wet reindeer noses were nuzzling me for salt (reindeers have a ravenous appetite for salt).
-The reindeers wear plastic bags on their antlers so that the Tsaatan can identify their reindeers.
+We trekked on horseback for three days within the Taiga in Northern Mongolia to find the nomadic Tsaatan community who live in harmony with their reindeer.
+I took this photo as wet reindeer noses were nuzzling me for salt (reindeer have a ravenous appetite for salt).
+The reindeer wear plastic bags on their antlers so that the Tsaatan can identify them.

 photos by kate & steven pilcher